SCWells72/sirono-common/documents/Fresh Dev Deployment Checklist.md

 - [ ] Enable "Set Audit Fields upon Record Creation" and "Update Records with Inactive Owners" User Permissions in User Interface options
   - Setup > Customize > User Interface

-### Below are steps to take after a successful deployment
+### Below are steps to take after a successful deployment & before loading data into it
 ##### Publish Site changes in your community
 - Go to Setup > Communities > Manage
 - In the community manager, go to Administration > Pages and click on "Go to Site.com Studio" in the lower right-hand corner of the page